-Children with positive history of a facial trauma should undergo a computed tomography scan which usually reveals an abnormality in up to 87 % of the cases.
+Children with a positive history of a facial trauma should undergo a computed tomography scan which usually reveals an abnormality in up to 87% of the cases.
 The most common abnormalities include disruption of the nasal septum or the sinuses.
 Computed tomography scans of the nasal cavity are also helpful in excluding benign or malignant neoplasms.

 Treatment of Epistaxis in Children

 The first step in the management of an active nosebleed is to squeeze the nostrils together for 5 to 30 minutes without any interruption.
-The child should be instructed to breath from his or her mouth.
-Unfortunately, many young children might not be cooperative enough to do this.
+The child should be instructed to breathe from his or her mouth.
+Unfortunately, many young children might not be co-operative enough to do this.

 Non-cooperative children who cannot apply direct pressure to the nostrils might benefit from the placement of a gauze that is moistened with epinephrine solution of the ratio of 1:10,000.